 Strategies for success: Start reading the assigned material at the beginning of the week.
 Start with the textbook and move onto the journal articles.
-For the textbook, do no skim the reading, but read every word.
-For the journal articles, you can focus on the Abstract, Introduction and Discussion.
 Continue reading though the week so that you have time to contemplate the readings and think of questions and comments to contribute during class.
 The journal articles will likely be the most challenging reading and, if you are unfamiliar with the material, you may have to read certain articles more than once.
 Take notes as you read - this will help crystallize your understanding of the reading and will also provide material to contribute to class.
 Come to class with several questions or comments already prepared to contribute to the class discussion.
 Waiting until the night before class to start the readings is a strategy for failure.